HazeMSR/DE_101-SQL/README.md

 # Start (and create if it is neccesary) the services described in the yaml file
 docker-compose up
 # OPTIONS:
-# --env-file Take an environment file to use the variables as an input for docker-compose.yml
+# --env-file [file] Take an environment file to use the variables as an input for docker-compose.yml
 # -d Detach mode: Start services in the foreground.

 # Execute commands to run inside the container
-docker exec
+docker exec container-name command-to-execute
 # OPTIONS:
 # -i Interactive mode: Keep STDIN open even if not attached
 # -t Allocate a pseudo-TTY: is essentially a text input output environment aka shell.